snap-stanford/snap-python/doc/source/reference/graphs.rst

      .. describe:: GetRndNI()

-        Returns a node interator referring to a random node in the graph.
+        Returns a node iterator referring to a random node in the graph.

      .. describe:: Edges()